Home

 Perspective view of the Royal College (Collège Royal Henry-Le-Grand) in Flèche, where Claude Chappe graduated in 1783 (a picture from the middle of the 18th century)

 The fact is that Claude showed a strong interest in science, not only as a child (there is a story, that one day at school he constructed a simple system for signaling messages with a pole and a ruler, which his brothers were able to see from home through a telescope), but also during his studies at the college.
-In his laboratory, Claude performed many experiments in physics (mainly in electricity), and published the results in several papers for Journal de physique, some written jointly with other physicists.
-He became acquainted with a group of physicists in Paris, and later in 1792 joined the prestigious scientific society Société Philomatique
+In his laboratory, Claude performed many experiments in physics (mainly in electricity), and published the results in several papers for the Journal de Physique, some written jointly with other physicists.
+He became acquainted with a group of physicists in Paris, and later in 1792 joined the prestigious scientific society Société Philomatique.

 When in July 1789 the French Revolution began, the rules of life changed in no time.
 A range of traditional privileges held by the nobility and the religious orders was abolished by a new Legislative Assembly.
 Claude Chappe lost his religious benefices and in early November 1789, he returned to Brûlon newly unemployed.